Blizaine/SlingRING/README.md

 # SlingRING

 Welcome to SlingRING - an innovative, open-source web application designed to streamline and simplify controlling and accessing various AI applications on your local system.
-Get ready to "Sling" all locally-hosted AI App Web UIs anywhere with a "Remote Intelligent Neural Gateway."
+Get ready to "Sling" a portal to all your locally-hosted AI Web-App UIs, from anywhere, via a "Remote Intelligent Neural Gateway."

 ## Why?